REAson d'etre productions

 2008: "Long Live", a theatrical storyline, live original music, large inter-generational cast.
 Nominated for three DORA awards.

 2013: The inaugural Contact Dance International Film Festival (CDIFF) which has run every two years since its inception.
-The 2021 rendition was online due to the COVID pandemic and the next CDIFF will be upcoming in June 2023.
+The 2021 rendition was online due to the COVID pandemic and we recently completes our sixth season as a hybrid (in person and online) event in June 2023.

 2015: started Lab series which explored the Axis Syllabus to help dancers move with greater ease and prevent injury.
 This Influenced Kathleen's choreography, which now strives to include movements that work with a dancer's body.